-As with involuntary loss on grounds of disloyalty we give equal weight to the three basic noncompliance indicators when calculating the combined LWITCOMP indicator.
+As with involuntary loss on grounds of disloyalty we give equal weight to the three basic non-compliance indicators when calculating the combined LWITCOMP indicator.

-'''

-LWITCOMP = 1/3 LWIT063 + 1/3 LWIT09 + 1/3 LWIT10
+LWITCOMP = 1/3 LWIT06 + 1/3 LWIT09 + 1/3 LWIT10

-'''

-The Netherlands has the lowest score at 0.33 for the combined noncompliance category of loss (LWITCOMP).
-This is the result of unrestricted, automatic loss in the case of fraudulent acquisition or the non-renunciation of foreign citizenship when naturalising in the Netherlands.
-The highest LWITCOMP score is 0.92 for France, due to the restrictions on withdrawal on the grounds noted above.
+Lithuania, the Netherlands and Slovenia have the lowest scores for the combined noncompliance category of loss (LWITCOMP).
+The Lithuanian score of 0.25 reflects the state's power to withdraw citizenship for non-renunciation of another citizenship acquired at birth (LWIT06) or when naturalising (LWIT10), as well as fraudulent acquisition.
+The score for the Netherlands and Slovenia of 0.33 are the result of unrestricted, automatic loss in the case of fraudulent acquisition or the non-renunciation of foreign citizenship when naturalising.
+The highest LWITCOMP score is 0.83 for France, Finland and Luxembourg, due to the restrictions on withdrawal on the grounds noted above.